 The foreign factory producer has too much conflict of interest in simply getting you to pay his bill and move on and your expertise in clearing customs in a foreign country may be limited.
 Freight forwarder expenses must be added to those of the product you buy from the factory source.
 These expenses should be included in your business plan and in your product pricing prior to going to market.

 Be wary of networks and exchange sites on the web that offer to make you rich and handle all the arrangements.
 This is seldom the case.
-Check them out with the BBB closely.
-The BBB Web site search page is as follows:
+Check them out with the Better Business Bureau:

 On the subject of insurance, I assume you have looked into business insurance.
 A Limited Liability Company (LLC) is a form of Subchapter 'S' corporation that usually experiences the lowest rates for insurance.
 Have you looked into becoming an LLC?
 Insurance is a must in the line of business you are pursuing.